Elliot Rodger: Middle years

+High school

+After finishing middle school, Rodger attended Crespi Carmelite High School and later William Howard Taft Charter High School.
+During his time at both schools, he reported experiencing severe bullying by other students, which contributed to anxiety and social withdrawal.
+On the last day of Rodger's freshman year at Crespi High School, a classmate spoke about having sex with his girlfriend.
+Rodger did not believe him, causing the classmate to play a voice recording of himself and his girlfriend having sex.
+Following Rodger's subsequent outburst, his mother picked him up in the school's main office; it was the last time he would leave Crespi High School.
+Rodger subsequently enrolled at Taft High School.
+The larger student body heightened his anxiety, and he was withdrawn from the school after experiencing an anxiety attack during his first week.
+During this period, Rodger spent increasing amounts of time playing video games, including World of Warcraft, mostly at home, and retreated more from in-person social interactions.

-In 2007, Rodger was diagnosed with pervasive developmental disorder not otherwise specified (PDD-NOS), a condition on the autism spectrum (AS) that leads to problems in social development.
-While Rodger did not meet the criteria to be diagnosed with autism, his PDD-NOS diagnosis helped him receive special education resources.
+In 2007, Rodger was diagnosed with pervasive developmental disorder not otherwise specified (PDD-NOS), a diagnosis now grouped under autism spectrum disorder, which pertained to someone having difficulties in developing socially.
+While Rodger did not meet the criteria to be diagnosed with autism, his PDD-NOS diagnosis helped him receive special educational resources.
 At age 15, Rodger was prescribed Xanax and Prozac, but he stopped taking both medications after a year.
 He later began taking Paxil, but reported that it left him feeling excessively drowsy and fatigued.
 Rodger claimed he had to "rely entirely" on his "mind and positive thinking" to manage his social anxiety.

-At the age of 17, Rodger reacted to the suggestion of visiting his stepmother's home country Morocco with a temper tantrum.
+At the age of 17, Rodger reacted to the suggestion of visiting his stepmother's home country, Morocco, with a temper tantrum.
 He went with his stepmother and half-brother but remained discontent and continuously emailed his mother until she allowed him to return to her home.
 His father's filmmaking career severely declined during the 2000s, culminating in the documentary film Oh My God (2009), which bombed at the box office.
 The film's failure drove Rodger's father into debt and forced him to pause his child support payments.
+Rodger wrote that he read online discussions about teenage sexual activity that intensified his feelings of envy, leading him to view sexually active peers as enemies.
+He stated that this marked a turning point in which he began to believe that sexual activity should not be allowed for others.

-Rodger's stepmother became concerned with his unwillingness to socialize and made him stop playing his video games, causing tensions between the two to escalate.
-These tensions escalated and Rodger was ejected from his father's house.
-Rodger soon harbored a fixation on becoming rich, believing it to be the key to gaining attention from women.
-He urged his mother to marry a wealthy man but she refused to remarry, and Rodger took up screenwriting and inventing, which he believed would be shortcuts to success, but he quickly gave up when he felt challenged.
-Disliking high school and determined to graduate early, Rodger attended classes more regularly and earned top grades, graduating from Independence Continuation High School in 2010.
+Rodger harbored a fixation on becoming rich, believing it to be the key to gaining attention from women.
+He urged his mother to marry a wealthy man, but she refused.
+Rodger later pursued screenwriting and inventing as possible paths to success, but eventually abandoned these efforts.
+Disliking the milieu of standardized high schools, Rodger began attending classes regularly at Independence, a continuation high school, where he earned better grades, graduating in 2010.